 What has been the main impact of the pandemic for CBRE, and, overall, what is your perspective of Morocco's real estate sector?

+It was a challenging period for us, the same with everyone else.
+The 1st impact was due to the lockdown.
+This period was relatively difficult, though the market later in the year began to pick up, as the restrictions started to be lifted.
 As CBRE has multiple types of services, each area has seen a different impact from this crisis.
 During this period, developers only focused on urgent matters.
-Feasibility studies for new developments or investments were no longer a priority.
-As per sales and transactions, the closing of sales centers clearly impacted the activity.
-In term of office transactions, we saw a significant drop of 50% in 2020 for Casablanca, when compared to 2019.
-During this period, most of our assignments were, however, related to tenant representation for lease renegotiation.
+Feasibility studies for new developments or investments were not anymore, a priority.
+As per sales & transactions, the closing of sales centers clearly impacted the activity.
+In term of office transactions, we have seen a significant drop of 70-75% in 2020 for Casablanca city, when compared to 2019.
+During this period, most of our assignments were however related to tenant representation for lease renegotiation.
 As per our investment advisory division, however, we were able to maintain most of the transactions that we were working on with our clients.
 We made some large investment transactions in 2020 in the industrial sector.

 What is your assessment of your sector's ability to bounce back?

 Travel and tourism sector are one of the most impacted in the economy.
-These sectors, which counted for 7% of Morocco’s GDP and 5% of Moroccan jobs in 2019, have seen a decrease of more than 65% of revenues.
-It should be noted that, despite the reopening of borders, international tourism activity remains low as mobility is still limited.
+These sectors, which counted for 7% of Morocco GDP and 5% of Morocco jobs in 2019, have seen a decrease of more than 65% of the travel revenues.
+It should be noted that, despite the reopening of borders, the international tourism activity remains low as mobility is still limited.
 As per real estate, the impact depends on the asset class.
-For commercial real estate—mainly lease transactions—we saw a pickup in 1Q2021; however, figures still do not match pre-pandemic levels.
-We hope 2022 will see an increase of international corporate demand, which is our core business.
-Regarding residential real estate—mainly sale transactions—the COVID-19 impact added further complications to the initial picture.
-In fact, even before COVID-19, demand was already not growing at the same pace as supply.
-Supply had increased strongly over the past five years with the change of urban planning regulations of several areas and the arrival of new generation of developers.
-Finally, if we look at investment in income generating properties, it is the other way around, as demand continues to exceed supply.
+For commercial real estate (mainly lease transactions), we are seeing a pickup in the first quarter of 2021; however, figures still do not match pre-pandemic levels.
+We hope 2022 will see an increase of international corporate demand which is our core business.
+Regarding residential real estate (mainly sale transactions), the COVID impact added complications to the initial picture.
+In fact, before the COVID the demand was already not growing at the same pace as the supply.
+The supply increased strongly over the past 5 years with the change of urban planning regulations of several areas and the arrival of new generation of developers.
+Finally, if we look at investment in income generating properties, it's the other way around, as the demand continues to exceed the supply.
 This was the case before the pandemic and continues to be so.
-When we have a yield-generating investment product to sell, there is still demand.
-There are still institutional investors, insurance companies, looking for yield-generating properties.
+When we have a yield-generating investment product to sell, the demand is still there.
+There are still institutional investors, insurance companies, looking for yield generating properties.
 They have the liquidity and want to invest in secure income-generating properties.

-What are the goals and expectations of CBRE for 2022?
+What are the goals and expectations of CBRE for the rest of this year as well as into 2022?